pull-vert/kotlin-utf8-string/README.md

 To summarize, here are the salient points:
 * A Utf8String holds arbitrary bytes.
 * A valid UTF-8 byte sequence represent a sequence of Unicode ```CodePoint```s.
-* No guarantee is made in kotlin-inline-string that characters in strings are normalized.
+* No guarantee is made in kotlin-utf8-string that characters in strings are normalized.

 ### Range loops

-There's really only one way that kotlin-inline-string treats UTF-8 specially, and that is when using a specific for range loop on a string.
+There's really only one way that kotlin-utf8-string treats UTF-8 specially, and that is when using a specific for range loop on a string.

 We've seen what happens with a regular for loop.
 A for range loop, by contrast, decodes one UTF-8-encoded CodePoint on